K3VRAL/codesu/readme.md

 `Decrement`   Subtract current cell by 1

-`Random`      Will replace current cell by a random number of 0 or 1
+`Random`      Will replace current cell by a random number from 0 to 65535

 `Mulcrement`  Multiplies current cell by 2